interstate-labs/validator_quickstart/holesky/README.md

 ## EL/CL/VL nodes

-Interstate is running on its private network at this moment.
 To run interstate sidecar, you need to spin up the EL/CL/VC nodes on your machine. https://github.com/interstate-labs/interstate-testnet/tree/main/network-configs This is the network-configs setup for the private network.